ucsb-cs9/s25/_lab/lab09.md

 ---

-<sup>_* Acknowledgment: Original lab specifications are courtesy Yekaterina Kharitonova and the S24 course staff.
+<sup>_* Acknowledgment: Original lab specifications based on Richert Wang's lab are courtesy Yekaterina Kharitonova and the S24 course staff.
 This lab has been modified in collaboration with [Noah Spahn](https://github.com/noah-de) to incorporate cybersecurity context._</sup>